wenwenm183/Circadian_Genes_Benchmark/README.md

 ## Introduction

-Circadian rhythm is an approximately 24 hour oscillaiton that In the past decades, many algorithms have been developed to detect circadian transcriptomes.
+Circadian rhythm is an approximately 24 hour oscillation of biological processes that exists in organisms, including humans.
+Over the last two decades, various algorithms have been developed to detect these circadian rhythm.
+Here, we present our analysis and user-guideline of seven algorthims, including Lomb Scargle, ARSER, JTK_CYCLE, RAIN, eJTK_CYCLE, MetaCycle, and BIO_CYCLE.

 ## Vignette